IDEALLab/IH-GAN_CMAME_2022/README.md

    conda env create -f environment.yml
    ```

+3. Download unit cell shape parameters and material properties data from [Google Drive](link by Jun).
+Create a folder `data` in the code directory and put the NPY files in the `data` folder.

-3. Train the IH-GAN model and generate unit cell shapes based on the optimal material properties:
+4. Train the IH-GAN model and generate unit cell shapes based on the optimal material properties:

    ```
    python gen_shape.py train